Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Anyway, he was armed with a gun, also doing better than an earlier fella.

-So he came in, gun in one hand, an empty bag for the cash in all.
+So he came in, gun in one hand, an empty bag for the cash in other.

 He was well prepared, thought it out.